Tripods and Rod Rests

 The only real disadvantage of tripods is that they are bulky to store and transport (although telescopic tripods partially solve this problem) and it can be tiring to carry a tripod along with all of the other fishing gear to a distant fishing mark.

-Some of the most popular sea fishing tripods are reviewed below, with links to buy the products from Amazon.
+Some of the most popular sea fishing tripods are reviewed below, with links to buy the products from Amazon (please note: these are affiliate links where British Sea Fishing earns a small fee at absolutely zero additional cost to the buyer).

 Sand Spike Rod Holder